History

 The findings of PEER underscored the organization’s belief that personal and societal growth result from life experiences that challenge our worldviews.
 Since the conclusion of the PEER program in 2002, the Center has continued to focus on the examination of human experience and the ways in which perceptions and beliefs about reality shape the global condition.

-The mission of the John E. Mack Institute is to explore the frontiers of human experience, to serve the transformation of individual consciousness, and to further the evolution of the paradigms by which we understand human identity.
+The mission of the John Mack Institute is to explore the frontiers of human experience, to serve the transformation of individual consciousness, and to further the evolution of the paradigms by which we understand human identity.

 Summaries of selected past projects and current projects are available from the menu.